 Leader Forms The Head: Comes up when JJ Venture's team spoofs Voltron with the "Ventronic," complete with the "I form the " exclamations.
 The combined form has two heads, the one formed from JJ's robot, and the "left arm" clown head, shaped in a way to be recognizable and comfortable to Ned.
 Instead of just putting the clown head on top, they wind up with a stubby, useless arm, not too dissimilar to JJ himself.

 Legacy Character: Captain Sunshine, as it turns out.
-Not suprising since most of his character is a parody of Batman and the first Robin later assumed the title.
+Not surprising since most of his character is a parody of Batman and the first Robin later assumed the title.

 Leitmotif: Dr. Orpheus has his own dramaticallyRISING MUSICwhenever heSPEAKS ALLLLOUD!
 Which is to say pretty much all the time.